 BitIO works by first flashing the micro:bit with a pre-built hex file based on MicroPython.
 After the official release of MicroPython v1.0, which will include support for the motion sensors on the revised micro:bit, there will be an updated release of BitIO.
 If you update your project to use this version of BitIO then you will need to make no further changes to your code.

 If you’re using something else

-We aren’t aware of other editors not using these two components that also support the sensors directly - the micro:bit Arduino port uses additional libraries for the sensors that are not included in the Arduino core for micro:bit.
+We aren’t aware of other editors not using these components that also support the sensors directly - the micro:bit Arduino port uses additional libraries for the sensors that are not included in the Arduino core for micro:bit.
 If you do have a different software stack we strongly advise you consider working on top of the microbit-dal to ensure that you can resolve issues like this in the future.
 Please get in touch with us with any questions about this.